 About Marshall’s Comprehensive Plan

-Marshall is updating our Comprehensive Plan, which helps us guide growth and development over the next twenty years.
-Please use this website to learn more about the planning process, review plan materials, learn about opportunities to provide feedback, and receive updates throughout the process.
+Marshall recently updated our Comprehensive Plan, which helps us guide growth and development over the next twenty years.

 What is a Comprehensive Plan?